Yuqiu-rgb/NphosNet/data/readme.md

-Data of pH/pR/pK sites will be uploaded to this directory after being sorted
+The following is an example of pH data set.
+The final data set will be published immediately after the paper is accepted.
+Thank you